MATTHIAS

 The Center for Integrative Environmental Research, which he

-founded as a unit spanning across all colleges and schools at
+founded as a unit spanning all colleges and schools at

 the University of Maryland, is exclusively dedicated to integrative